 It is not a question of identifying a single communication channel but of finding the solutions that best suit the expectations and needs of the public to be involved.

-Creating a content marketing strategy, identifying target segments and channels necessarily implies the creation of a real process, in which every single phase is appropriately assessed, monitored and assigned to specific business sectors or functions.
+Creating a content marketing strategy, and identifying target segments and channels necessarily imply the creation of a real process, in which every single phase is appropriately assessed, monitored and assigned to specific business sectors or functions.

 Content Strategist: Who it is and What it does

 The content strategist is a professional figure who supervises and harmonizes all the activities that have to do with the creation of brand content or that are also part of the corporate editorial plan.